It is column-oriented and allows to generate analytical reports using SQL queries in real-time.

-ClickHouse features a user-friendly SQL query dialect with a number of built-in analytics capabilities.
-In addition to common functions that could be found in most DBMS, ClickHouse comes with a lot of domain-specific functions and features out of the box.
+ClickHouse features a SQL query dialect with a number of built-in analytics capabilities.
+In addition to common functions that could be found in most DBMS, ClickHouse comes with a lot of domain-specific functions and features for OLAP scenarios out of the box.

 Column-oriented nature of ClickHouse allows having hundreds or thousands of columns per table without slowing down SELECT queries.
 It's possible to pack even more data in by leveraging wide range data organizing options, such as arrays, tuples and nested data structures.